CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A14 Protection against the use of unauthorized peripherals (CIA)

-Peripherals SHOULD only be usable if they are managed on a centrally managed whitelist.
+Peripherals SHOULD only be usable if they are run on a centrally managed whitelist.
 Kernel modules for peripherals SHOULD ONLY be charged and activated when the device is whitelisted.

 #### SYS.2.3.A15 Additional protection against the execution of unwanted files (CI)

-Partitions and directories where users have write permission SHOULD be mounted so that no files can be executed (/ noexec).
+Partitions and directories where users have write permissions SHOULD be mounted so that no files can be executed (/ noexec).

 #### SYS.2.3.A16 Additional safeguarding of boot process (CIA)

 Bootloader and Kernel SHOULD be signed by self-controlled key material and unneeded key material should be removed.

-#### SYS.2.3.A17 Additional prevention of propagation in the exploitation of vulnerabilities (CI)
+#### SYS.2.3.A17 Additional prevention of spread when exploiting vulnerabilities (CI)

 The use of system calls SHOULD be limited to the absolutely necessary system calls, in particular for exposed services and applications (eg by "seccomp").
 The existing default profiles or rules of "SELinux", "AppArmor" as well as alternative extensions SHOULD be checked manually and, if necessary, adapted to your own security policy.
 If necessary, new rules or profiles SHOULD be created.